unixdev/cloud-vault/README.md

 a message broker) very easily.
 In this project, we used celery and then we used `redis` as a message broker.
 It is quite easy to replace redis with a more traditional message broker like `RabbitMQ` or `ActiveMQ`.

+## How to Run The Project

+1. Configure and run nginx, or make sure it's running
+2. Run 'redis', or make sure it's running
+3. Run gunicorn with the [run-gunicorn](run-gunicorn) script
+4. Run the celery worker with `celery -A cloud_vault worker -l INFO`
+5. With your browser, go to http://clould-vault:8080/